mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ### Sorting

 By default, the sorting is applied to every depth of the tree.
-You can limit the filtering to the top level rows with the `disableChildrenSorting` prop.
+You can limit the sorting to the top level rows with the `disableChildrenSorting` prop.

 {{"demo": "pages/components/data-grid/group-pivot/DisableChildrenSortingTreeData.js", "bg": "inline", "defaultCodeOpen": false}}